 It’s important to seek medical help immediately when you experience pelvic pain with other symptoms such as:

 - An intense pain on the right side of the abdomen.

-In these cases, the doctor will need to prescribe laboratory tests such as a complete blood count and hormone level tests, blood pressure tests, and scans like ultrasound, and cardiotocography to assess the mother’s and the baby’s health and start adequate treatment.
+In these cases, the doctor will need to order tests such as a bloodwork and imaging to assess the mother and the baby’s health.